 The demands placed on digital storage media are continuously increasing.
-Rapidly increasing quantities of data and new technological applications demand memory that can store large amounts of information in very little space and permit this information to be utilised dependably with high access speeds.
+Rapidly increasing quantities of data and new technological applications demand memory that can store large

 Re-writeable magnetic data storage devices using laser light appear to have especially good prospects.
 Researchers have been working on this new technology for several years.
 "However, there are still unresolved questions about the fundamental mechanisms and the exact manner in which optically controlled magnetic storage devices operate", says Dr. Florian Kronast, assistant head of the Materials for Green Spintronics department at the Helmholtz-Zentrum Berlin (HZB).